 Most popular questions from this chapter

 a.
-Specify the null and alternative hypotheses for testing this claim.
+Specify the null and alternative hypotheses for determining whether the population of institutional investors performed successfully.

-c.
-The XLSTAT printout shown above gives the results of the test.
+d.
+A Minitab printout of the analysis is shown below.
 Locate the test statistic and p-value on the printout.
+(Note: For large samples, z โ‰ˆ t.)

 Question: The hot tamale caper. โ€œHot tamalesโ€ are chewy, cinnamonflavored candies.
 A bulk vending machine is known to dispense, on average, 15 hot tamales per bag with a standard deviation of 3 per bag.
 Chance (Fall 2000) published an article on a classroom project in which students were required to purchase bags of hot tamales from the machine and count the number of candies per bag.
 One student group claimed they purchased five bags that had the following candy counts: 25, 23, 21, 21, and 20.
 These data are saved in the file.
 There was some question as to whether the students had fabricated the data.
 Use a hypothesis test to gain insight into whether or not the data collected by the students were fabricated.
 Use a level of significance that gives the benefit of the doubt to the students

 b.
-Find the rejection region for the test usingฮฑ=.05
+Give the rejection region for the test using ฮฑ = 0.10.

 c.
-Interpret the value of in the words of the problem.
+Find the value of the test statistic.

 See all solutions